-The Company's continued existence is also dependent upon its extensive regional information database, the preservation and confirmation of its interest in the underlying exploration properties, the health and well-being of its key employees and consultants and upon the Company's ability to dispose of its interests on an advantageous basis.
+The Company's continued existence is also dependent upon its extensive regional information database, the preservation and confirmation of its interest in the underlying exploration properties, management's ability to secure additional financing, the continued deferral of some or all of the President and CEO's salary, the health and well-being of its key employees and consultants and upon the Company's ability to dispose of its interests on an advantageous basis.

 The Company relies on equity financings, if available, to meet its ongoing working capital requirements.
 There currently exists a low level of investor interest for equity financing of junior exploration companies.
-The ongoing COVID-19 pandemic and uncertainty caused by the wars in various areas of the world may also impact the availability of equity financing, at terms satisfactory to the Company.
+The uncertainty caused by the wars in various areas of the world may also impact the availability of equity financing, at terms satisfactory to the Company.
 Failure to obtain additional financing may result in delay or the indefinite postponement of further exploration and development of the HOAM and/or Seahorse Projects, as well as the potential loss of prospecting permits and/or mineral claims.